USS Wake: Post-war

-In 1945, at the end of the war, she was recaptured by the U.S. The U.S. gave the ship to the Chinese nationalists, who renamed her Tai Yuan (太原).
+In 1945, at the end of the war, she was returned to the U.S. when the Japanese troops surrendered (VJ Day).
+The U.S. gave the ship to the Chinese nationalists, who renamed her Tai Yuan (太原).
 Finally, the ship was captured by Communist Chinese forces in 1949.
-On 1 May, 1949 Tai Yuan was sunk by Nationalist aircraft in the Caishiji River.
+On 1 May 1949 Tai Yuan was sunk by Nationalist aircraft in the Yangtze River near Caishi Rock.